natgo/wt-wiki-scraper/wikitext-transpiled/ground/Caernarvon.md

 |}

 ==== Ammunition ====
-The AP round is good to knock out crew members at it creates spalling.
+The AP round is good to knock out crew members as it creates spalling.
 The solid shot does usually more damage inside enemy tanks than the APDS but its penetration power is lesser.
 When using APDS, target ammo racks (which it will easily set off).
 Know the weak spots on most vehicles s well as the crew's and modules' positions as you don't have rounds with explosive filler.
 The APDS shot can penetrate any Panthers' UFP, and also the Ferdinand's and Ho-Ri's frontal armour.

 {{:20pdr OQF Mk.I (84 mm)/Ammunition|Shot Mk.1, Shot Mk.3, Shell Mk.1, 20pdr Shell SS Mk.1}}